SandeR2012/explore-flask/chapters/views.md

 ```
 \end{codelisting}

-If you’ve gone through the Flask tutorial, the syntax in Listing~\ref{code:decorate} might look familiar to you. `@app.route` is a decorator used to match URLs to view functions in Flask apps.
+If you've gone through the Flask tutorial, the syntax in Listing~\ref{code:decorate} might look familiar to you. `@app.route` is a decorator used to match URLs to view functions in Flask apps.

-Let’s take a look at some other decorators you can use in your Flask apps.
+Let's take a look at some other decorators you can use in your Flask apps.

 ### Authentication